Q: Are you taking new Ph.D. students?

 Q: I would like to do a summer internship, but I am not a Stanford student.

 A: We have supported external students through the SURF program in the past and will continue in the future.
 You send application materials to that program, not to me directly.
 Outside of this program, I do not currently have funding or capacity to support non-Stanford students.
-If you have a fellowship and bring your own funding, please be aware of Stanford’s fees for visiting student researchers (VSOs).
+If you have a fellowship and bring your own funding, please be aware of Stanford’s fees for visiting student researchers (VSRs).

 Q: I’m applying to Stanford.
 If I get in, can I join your lab?